ibm-messaging/mq-golang/README.md

 ### Windows

 * Install the Go runtime and compiler.
 On Windows, the common directory is `c:\Go`
 * Ensure you have a gcc-based compiler, for example from the Cygwin distribution.
-I use the mingw variation, to ensure compiled code can be used on systems without Cygwin installed
+I recommend you use the mingw variation, to ensure compiled code can be used on systems without Cygwin installed.
+The default `gcc` compiler from Cygwin does not work because it tries to build a Cygwin-enabled executable but the MQ libraries do not work in that model; the `mingw` versions build Windows-native programs.
 * Create a working directory.
 For example, `mkdir c:\Gowork`
 * Set environment variables.
 Based on the previous lines,